jmc359/youbot/README.md

     - however, currently implemented as a test for the compass sensor because of world 3 revised turning specification, see `get_bearing_in_degrees()`

 ## Further Steps
+1. **improving default zombie avoidance behavior**
+    - adjusting safety threshold to 'learn' from environment
+    - separating zombie avoidance from general safety evaluations
+    - creating a priority list for handling zombie avoidance situations, such as choosing between purple versus aqua zombie, staying close to wall or berry location according to the circumstance
+2. **optimizing current image processing**
+    - Sydney?
+3. **improving wall detection and avoidance**
+4. **optimizing berry detection and collection**
+    - creating a global berry map that allows the robot to 'remember' general location of berries
+    - implement a 'berry necessity' function that evaluates when to ignore a found berry or initiate a berry search
+    - implement 'learning' for berry effects; for example, avoid yellow berries if they often decrease energy
+5. **avoiding zombies based on color**
+6. **using the gripper**, exploring the use of the gripper for getting berries on top tree stumps

 ## Lambda (5) Team
 - Rebecca Ramnauth, [rebecca.ramnauth@yale.edu](mailto:rebecca.ramnauth@yale.edu)